HomeBuild toolsCreate a toolkit

 Prerequisites

-Create a new toolkit
+Generate a toolkit template

 Run the following command to start creating your toolkit: